-Participate in conferences and industry trade shows
+5. Participate in conferences and industry trade shows

-While so much of marketing happens online these days, it’s important not to neglect offline opportunities to network.
+While so much marketing happens online these days, it’s important not to neglect offline opportunities to network.

 Face-to-face meetings with fellow brands, as well as bloggers, journalists, and industry experts who attend conferences and trade shows, can be highly effective in securing earned media.
 This is especially true because so many events now encourage real-time social media coverage from attendees, creating unique hashtags for participants to use on all their posts.

-Create events and experiences for your fans
+6. Create events and experiences for your fans

-You can also encourage attendees to share posts and images of your event with their own social networks by creating an event-specific hashtag, and making sure your social media manager retweets, likes, and shares attendee posts.
+You can also encourage attendees to share posts and images of your event with their own social networks by creating an event-specific hashtag and making sure your social media manager retweets, likes, and shares attendee posts.

-Getting the most mileage out of your earned media
+7. Getting the most mileage out of your earned media

 Don’t forget that earned media is something you can reuse and repurpose throughout your owned media channels.

-Create a blog post roundup of some of the best tweets or Instagram posts.
+Create a blog post roundup of some of your recent event’s best tweets or Instagram posts.
 Include fan testimonials in your next webinar.
 Distribute influencer quotes about your product to review sites.

 There are plenty of possibilities to increase your brand’s earned media.